Very few fictional worlds approach demonstrably bad ideas with more whimsy than the Final Fantasy VIII universe.

 Obviously the main thing this brings into question is whether or not Guardian Forces are coincidentally sometimes similar in form to humans, or if this is simply the shape Shiva uses because she has been tethered to a 17-year-old boy who has almost certainly had impure, teenage thoughts about the nearly-nude mind-goddess.

 Here things begin to get a little more knotty.
 You recruit Ifrit by completing the Fire Cavern exam prerequisite.
 Yes, Balamb Garden requires that you enter a cave full of lava and monsters, then challenge a demigod to a duel, before they will allow you to take your final exams.
-Also, the whole thing is on a timer.
-And the final exam is a civil war.
+The whole thing is on a timer, and the final exam is a civil war.

 This is the first summon which completely transforms the world around it, rather than simply appearing; the implication is that either GFs are capable of transporting their foes to some other dimension, or people in Final Fantasy VIII‘s universe are constantly cleaning magical glitter out of their houses, streets and hockey rinks.

 Siren is named after the creatures in Greek myth whose singing was so beautiful and enchanting that men would fling themselves from the decks of their ships and die in an attempt to reach them.
 In this instance FFVIII is again rather accurate regarding its translation from myth to game design: sirens were said to be half-woman, half-bird creatures with feathers, wings and clawed feet; they did carry instruments which included harps; they hung out on rocks and caused problems for people.
 Oh, but wait, this Siren doesn’t sing, it shoots wavy glitter lasers out of its harp, and the lasers inflict silence on enemies without ever once enticing them toward a watery grave.